highlightjs/highlight.js/docs/mode-reference.rst

 - **type**: regexp or array

 A regular expression or array that defines symbols illegal for the mode.
-When the parser finds a match for illegal expression it immediately drops parsing the whole language altogether.
+When the parser finds an illegal match it may immediately stop parsing the whole language altogether (see ``ignoreIllegals``).
+Smart use of illegal can greatly improve auto-detection by quickly ruling out a language (when an illegal match is found).

 ::